Internet Connectivity Index 2026: The most welcoming internet – Methodology and data sources

 Reliability

-We focused on the newest data available, mostly from 2024 and 2025, so the index reflects the latest trends and realities.
-All of the data was analyzed in early 2025.
+We only used data from well-known, credible sources.
+We focused on the newest data available, mostly from 2024, 2025 and 2026, so the index reflects the latest trends and realities.
+All of the data was analyzed in May 2026.

 Coverage